 Duke Energy Indiana, with the assistance of B&V, monetized, from the customer experience perspective, the value of avoiding service outages, particularly CI and CMI.
 Mr. Shields explained that B&V's Investment Plan Analysis began with detailed benefit mapping, as depicted in Table 3 and Table 4 of his direct testimony.
 Duke Energy Indiana's analysis did not attempt to quantify all project benefits, but rather focused on benefits that are easily quantified and tracked.
-For example, the record shows that Duke Energy Indiana's internal team identified 57 projects that were not selected through the Investment Plan Analysis but were included in TDSIC 2.0 because they impacted critical customers, such as hospitals and schools, and enhanced the grid with other benefits that were not quantified in the Investment Plan Analysis.
+For exampleHowever, the record shows that Duke Energy Indiana's internal team identified 57 projects that were not selected through the Investment Plan Analysis but were included in TDSIC 2.0 because they impacted critical customers, such as hospitals and schools, and enhanced the grid with other benefits that were not quantified in the Investment Plan Analysis have costs that outweighed quantified benefits, even before consideration of the additional contingency and cost estimate issues discussed below.
 Ultimately projects that scored at or above 1.0 had quantifiable benefits that outweighed the associated costs.
-As shown in Table 7 of Mr. Shield's direct testimony, the total portfolio, inclusive of all projects proposed in TDSIC 2.0, carried a benefit cost ration of 2.8, well above 1.0.
+The 4kV Conversion project only scored at 0.6, demonstrating that its cost outweighs the purported benefit of the project.
+As While shown in Table 7 of Mr. Shield's direct testimony shows, the total portfolio, inclusive of all projects proposed in TDSIC 2.0, carried a benefit cost ration of 2.8, and well above 1.0.
 Mr. Lewis testified that contingency was not included in B&V's Investment Plan Analysis.
-However, Mr. Lewis explained that even with a full allocation in the Investment Plan Analysis, TDISC 2.0 continues to show a benefit to cost ratio of 2.4.
+However, Mr. Lewis explained that even with a full allocation of contingency in the Investment Plan Analysis, TDISC 2.0 continues to show a benefit to cost ratio of 2.4.
+However, the undisputed evidence is that numerous projects have no net incremental benefit for ratepayers.
 Thus, TDSIC 2.0 will provide a net benefit that exceeds the cost of the eligible improvements whether considered on a nominal or a present value basis.